 The good news is you don’t need to add to your worries: with a proper diet plan and the right tips, you can gain the required amount of weight.

-How Much Weight Should You Gain
+How Much Weight Should a Woman Gain During Pregnancy?

-|Target weight gain for single pregnancy in Kgs
+|Target weight gain for a single pregnancy in Kgs

 |18.5 – 24.9

-When Will You Start Gaining Weight
+When Will You Start Gaining Weight?

 Alternatively, you can use a pregnancy calculator to find out how much weight you need to gain based on your height and pre-pregnancy weight.

-What if You are Not Gaining Enough Weight?
+What If You Don’t Gain Enough Weight?